Lew Hoad: Amateur career: 1950–1957

-Hoad started the year with a five-set defeat in the final of the South Australian Championships against countryman Neale Fraser.
-At the following Manly tournament, the crowd overflowed the stands during the final hindering Rosewall's "baseline defensive game" more than Hoad's attacking style, resulting in a straight-sets win for Hoad in 35 minutes.
-At the Australian Championships in Brisbane, Hoad overcame a two sets to one deficit against Mervyn Rose in the quarterfinal and beat Neale Fraser in the semifinal to reach his second consecutive Australian final, where he overcame titleholder Rosewall in four sets to win his first Grand Slam singles title.
-He won the doubles title with Rosewall against Don Candy and Mervyn Rose.
-At the beginning of March, Hoad and his wife left for an overseas private tour (a tour sanctioned but not organised by the Australian tennis federation).
-First stop of the tour was Cairo where Hoad won the singles title at the Egyptian Championships against Sven Davidson followed by a tournament win in Alexandria over Fred Kovaleski.
-At Monte Carlo in late March, he was surprisingly beaten by Tony Vincent in the quarterfinal.
+Hoad started 1956 with a five-set defeat in the final of the South Australian Championships against countryman Neale Fraser.
+At the following Manly tournament, the crowd overflowed the stands during the final hindering Rosewall's baseline game more than Hoad's attacking style, resulting in a straight-sets win for Hoad in 35 minutes.
+At the Australian Championships in Brisbane, Hoad defeated Mervyn Rose and Neale Fraser to reach his second consecutive final, where he overcame titleholder Rosewall in four sets to win his first Grand Slam singles title.
+He also won the doubles title with Rosewall against Don Candy and Mervyn Rose.
+At the beginning of March, Hoad and his wife left for a private overseas tour, sanctioned but not organised by the Australian tennis federation.
+Their first stop was Cairo where Hoad won the Egyptian Championships title against Sven Davidson followed by a tournament win in Alexandria against Fred Kovaleski.
+At Monte Carlo in late March, he was surprisingly beaten by Tony Vincent.
 In the Australian ranking published in April, reflecting the season until the end of March, Hoad overtook Rosewall as No. 1.
-Singles titles at the Lebanese Championships and at the Connaught Club in Essex followed in April but the month ended with a semifinal loss to Ham Richardson at the British Hard Court Championships in Bournemouth.
+Singles titles at the Lebanese Championships in Beirut, Naples and the Connaught Club in Essex followed in April but the month ended with a semifinal loss to Ham Richardson at the British Hard Court Championships.